-I hope these books prove to be a valuable resource to you and that you will visit regularly (and invite your friends too).
+I hope these books prove to be a valuable resource to you and that you will visit regularly (and share with your friends in social media too).

 If you haven't subscribed to our newsletter yet, why not subscribe using the form on the right - you'll be the very first to know when new resources are published.